COVID-19 Protocols and Procedures

 - Up to two drivers/spectators per rower may remain on premises during practices, but standard rules of social distancing apply.
 When in doubt, please wear a mask to be respectful of others.

-- Youth: Youth will be assigned a practice day (Mon-Friday), and will remain in the same weekly time slot (once/week) with the same group of rowers for the current season.
+- Youth: Youth will be assigned a practice day (Mon-Thursday), and will remain in the same weekly time slot (once/week) with the same group of rowers for the current season.

 - Masters: Masters must sign up for organized practice slots at least 24 hours in advance, using the existing signup sheets web page.
 Seats will be assigned on a rotating basis if necessary.
 Please be respectful of your fellow rowers: promptly remove your signup ASAP if you cannot make practice that day, and notify the first person on the wait list.

-- Masters approved for independent rowing must abide by the rules on the Independent On-Water web page, including the use of the independent on-water signup system, strict adherence to cleaning/disinfecting protocols, and timely exit from the premises as per the time slot.
+- Masters approved for independent rowing must abide by the rules on the Independent On-Water web page, including the use of the independent on-water signup system, strict adherence to cleaning/disinfecting protocols, including covid self check-in, and timely exit from the premises as per the time slot.

 - Any member who violates these agreements will lose rowing privileges immediately, for the duration of the current season (or beyond)